Simple polyhedra homeomorphic to Reeb spaces of stable fold maps: Preliminaries and Main Theorems.

 \begin{MainThm} Let $c_0:P \rightarrow N$ be a map born from an SSN fold map.
-Let $\{T_{0,j}\}_j$ be a family of finitely many circles which are disjointly embedded in $P$ and regarded as subpolyhedra of $P$.
-Assume also the following conditions. \begin{itemize} \item $N$ is connected and $N-c_0(P)$ is not empty. \item There exists a family $\{D_{0,j}\}_j$ of finitely many copies of the $2$-dimensional unit disk smoothly and disjointly embedded in N and $c_0(T_{0,j}) \subset {\rm Int}\ D_{0,j}$. \item There exists a premap for the union of $B(c_0)$ and the disjoint union of all circles $T_{0,j}$ and all preimages ${c_0}^{-1}(\partial D_{0,j})$.
-The composition of this premap with the restriction of $c_0$ to the previous union is a smooth immersion having normal crossings only as crossings. \item The family of the compositions of the immersions $c_0 {\mid}_{T_{0,j}}$ is isotopic to a family of immersions having normal crossings only as crossings such that the boundary of a compact and connected surface smoothly immersed into $N$ is the union of the images of all immersions of this family. \end{itemize} Then we have the following two. \begin{enumerate} \item By a suitable PL homotopy $F_c$ from $c_0$ to a new map $c:P \rightarrow N$, we have a map $c$. \item We can apply Main Theorem \ref{mthm:1} to $c$ by setting $T_j:=F_c(T_{0,j} \times \{1\})$ and choosing $S_C$ as a compact, connected and orientable surface. \end{enumerate} \end{MainThm} \begin{MainThm} Let $c_0:P \rightarrow N$ be a map born from an SSN fold map.
-Let $\{T_j\}_j$ be a family of finitely many circles which are disjointly embedded in $P$ and regarded as subpolyhedra of $P$.
-Furthermore, assume also the following conditions. \begin{itemize} \item There exists a premap for the union of $B(c_0)$ and the disjoint union of all circles $T_j$.
-The composition of the premap with the restriction of $c_0$ to this union is a smooth immersion having normal crossings only as crossings. \item $N$ is connected and $N-c_0(P)$ is not empty. \item $T_j$ is regarded as the boundary of a copy $D_j$ of the $2$-dimensional unit disk $D^2$ regarded as a subpolyhedron of $P$. \item Distinct disks in $\{D_j\}_j$ are mutually disjoint in $P$. \item $c_0 {\mid}_{{\sqcup}_j D_j}$ is a PL embedding and the image is the disjoint union of smoothly embedded copies of the $2$-dimensional unit disk. \item We can embed $P$ into a $3$-dimensional closed, connected and orientable manifold $X_g$ whose Heegaard genus is $g$ where we argue in the PL category. \end{itemize} Then we can obtain the new map $c^{\prime}$ from $c$ {\rm (}$c_0${\rm )} as in Main Theorems \ref{mthm:1} and \ref{mthm:2} and a new normal simple polyhedron $P^{\prime}$.
-Moreover, we can apply Main Theorem \ref{mthm:2} here by setting $S_C$ as a compact, connected and orientable surface of genus $0$.
+Let $\{T_{0,j}\}_{j \in J}$ be a family of finitely many circles which are disjointly embedded in $P$ and regarded as subpolyhedra of $P$.
+Assume also the following conditions. \begin{itemize} \item $N$ is connected and $N-c_0(P)$ is not empty. \item There exists a family $\{D_{0,j}\}_{j \in J}$ of finitely many copies of the $2$-dimensional unit disk $D^2$ smoothly and disjointly embedded in N as sufficiently small polyhedra and $c_0(T_{0,j}) \subset {\rm Int}\ D_{0,j}$. \item There exists a premap for the union of $B(c_0)$ and the disjoint union $({\sqcup}_{j \in J} T_{0,j})$.
+The composition of this premap with the restriction of $c_0$ to the previous union is a smooth immersion having normal crossings only as crossings. \item The family of the piesewise smooth maps in the family $\{c_0 {\mid}_{T_{0,j}}\}_{j \in J}$ is smoothly isotopic to a family of smooth immersions having normal crossings only as crossings such that the restriction of some smooth immersion of some compact and connected surface $S_C$ into $N$ to the boundary is the disjoint union of all immersions of this family. \end{itemize} Then we have the following two. \begin{enumerate} \item We have a new map $c:P \rightarrow N$ by a suitable piesewise smooth homotopy $F_c$ from $c_0$ to $c$. \item We can apply Main Theorem \ref{mthm:1} to $c$ by setting $T_j:=F_c(T_{0,j} \times \{1\})$ and choosing $S_C$ as a compact and connected. \end{enumerate} \end{MainThm}